MrPowdered/SIR-para-rumores/README.md

 # README: Interactive SIR Model for Rumor Spreading

-This project provides an interactive tool to simulate the **SIR model** for rumor spreading model from the article [Zhao et al., 2013](https://www.sciencedirect.com/science/article/pii/S037843711200934X)  , which divides a population into three categories: **Ignorants (I)**, **Spreaders (S)**, and **Stiflers (R)**.
-This model helps analyze how a rumor propagates, spreads, and eventually ceases within a community, based on specific parameters that influence the interaction rates and dynamics of rumor transmission.
+This program is an interactive tool to simulate the **SIR model** for rumor spreading model from the article [Zhao et al., 2013](https://www.sciencedirect.com/science/article/pii/S037843711200934X).

 ## Model Overview